China tests 2M in Beijing, lifts COVID lockdown in Xi’an

 Associated Press

-The severe measures, despite a relatively low number of cases, illustrate the acute concern of government officials in the run-up to the Olympics, which open in Beijing on Feb.
+The far-reaching precautions, despite a relatively low number of cases, illustrate the acute concern of government officials in the run-up to the Olympics, which open in Beijing on Feb.
 4.

 “The overall situation is controllable,” he added.

-The ruling Communist Party’s “zero tolerance” COVID-19 policy has brought with it drastic efforts to stamp out any signs of new outbreaks — including last month’s lockdowns of Xi’an and two other cities, and the partial suspension of train and plane routes to Beijing to isolate it from outbreak areas.
+The ruling Communist Party has long pursued a “zero tolerance” COVID-19 policy that has brought drastic efforts to stamp out any signs of new outbreaks.
+But with the approach of the Olympics, that policy has become even stricter.

-Visiting Olympic athletes are required to be vaccinated or undergo a quarantine after arriving in China.
+Ahead of the Games, all participants will be tested every day and kept isolated from the public.
+Visiting athletes are required to be vaccinated or undergo a quarantine after arriving in China.

 “I would estimate there is a good chance of at least one lockdown being implemented in Beijing in the coming month,” he said.

-On top of the first round of mass testing in the capital’s Fengtai area, targeted testing was conducted Sunday at residential communities in six other districts, the Beijing Daily reported.
-It wasn’t fully clear who was being tested.
-The newspaper said that in one community, an official said that if a resident had been to a high-risk area in Fengtai or Fangshan, another affected district, occupants of the entire building would have to be tested twice.

 The government told people in areas of Beijing deemed at high risk for infection not to leave the city.
-A number of nearby provinces reported cases linked to the outbreaks in the capital, including Shandong and Hebei provinces.
+A number of nearby provinces reported cases linked to the outbreaks in the capital.

 Beijing officials said an omicron cluster that infected six people had been brought under control.
-The Fengtai outbreak is delta-driven and Chinese health officials have alleged it is linked to imported frozen food.
+The Fengtai outbreak is delta-driven, and Chinese health officials say it is linked to imported frozen food.

 Access to Xi’an was suspended Dec.
 22 following a delta outbreak.
 More than 2,000 people were infected in the city, which is about 1,000 kilometers (600 miles) southwest of Beijing.